bradfrost/atomic-design/chapter-5.md

 In addition to making important documentation easier to access, a public style guide **helps create organizational accountability**.
 Publishing your style guide demonstrates your organization's commitment to the design system, which creates a helpful bit of pressure to keep it an up-to-date and useful resource.

 Public-facing style guides are also **hugely helpful for recruiting efforts**.
 Designers, developers, and other disciplines are looking to work at organizations that embrace modern digital best practices, and (as we've discussed throughout this book) design systems are quickly becoming an industry-wide best practice.
 Publishing your style guide sends out a strong bat signal that can attract passionate, pattern-minded people.
-For instance, style guide expert Jina Bolton went to work at Salesforce after seeing their Salesforce1 style guide.
+For instance, style guide expert Jina Bolton went to work at Salesforce after seeing the company's style guide for their Salesforce1 product.

 > When I saw Salesforce’s style guide I thought it was beautiful and it's why I wanted to join this team. <cite><a href="http://styleguides.io/podcast/jina-bolton">Jina Bolton</a>

 Since joining Salesforce, she's helped create the ultra-successful Lightning Design System and helps manage their growing design system team.
 Jina's story is not an isolated one; almost every guest Anna Debenham and I interviewed on the [Styleguides Podcast(http://styleguides.io/podcast) discussed how helpful their public-facing pattern library was for attracting talent.
+All that means that your a public style guide makes your organization *more* competitive, not less.

 ## Make it bigger
-In chapter 1, we discussed the six different types of style guides.
-When a design system has proven to be valuable and there's a solid home base set up to house it, there's an opportunity to extend that home to include things like voice and tone, brand, code, design principles and writing guidelines.
-Now, every organization may not necessarily need all of these elements, but the point is that once a hub is set up .
+A visible, cross-disciplinary, approachable pattern library is one that your team will frequently reference.
+Use that to your advantage.
+Since the team's eyeballs are already fixated on that one resource, there's a big opportunity to extend it to include other helpful documentation like the voice and tone, brand, code, design principles and writing guidelines we discussed in chapter 1.

+{% include figure.html src="../images/fpo.png" caption="[find good example] includes brand guidelines, voice and tone, code, and patterns" %}

+Now, your organization may not necessitate every flavor of style guide out there, but the point is that **creating a centralized style guide hub builds more awareness of best practices, increasing the documentations' effectiveness**.

 ## Make it agnostic
+A sound pattern library
 - The more agnostic pattern names are, the more versatile and reusable they become.
 - Nicole Sullivan [media object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/)
 - Naming things is really freaking hard.

 ## Make it contextual
-- Demonstrate context.
+Showcasing UI patterns in a pattern library is all well and good  Demonstrate context.
 Where are these patterns utilized?
 - Pattern Lab lineage
 - Helps with QA efforts.
 If changes are made to a pattern, you'll know exactly which templates will need retested to ensure things held up.